Fault Valving and Pore Pressure Evolution in Simulations of Earthquake Sequences and Aseismic Slip: Model

 \section{Model}

 The purpose of this study is to introduce a quantitative simulation framework in which to explore the two-way coupling between fluid transport, pore pressure evolution, and fault slip over the earthquake cycle.
-We do this in the context of a quasi-dynamic 2-D antiplane shear model of a vertical strike-slip fault in a uniform elastic half-space (Figure~\ref{fig:permeability}a), the classic idealization for investigation of processes controlling earthquake sequences and aseismic slip.
+Our focus is on the processes and phenomena that arise from this coupling, in a generic sense.
+We do this in the context of a quasi-dynamic\cite{rice1993spatio} 2-D antiplane shear model of a vertical strike-slip fault in a uniform elastic half-space (Fig.~\ref{fig:permeability}a), the classic idealization for investigation of processes controlling earthquake sequences and aseismic slip.
+While parameter choices are chosen to be reasonably representative of continental strike-slip plate boundary settings, we are not attempting to model any specific fault or earthquake sequence.
+Furthermore, it is possible that key findings might be relevant to other tectonic settings like subduction zones.
 The fault obeys rate-and-state friction with a transition from velocity-weakening (VW) to velocity-strengthening (VS) at about 17~km depth.
 The solid is loaded at a constant plate rate $V_p$ by displacement of the remote side boundaries.

-Fluids migrate vertically along a tabular, porous fault zone, as in Rice (1992)'s model \cite{rice1992fault}, with the surrounding country rock assumed impermeable.
-Conservation of fluid mass, Darcy's law, and standard linearized descriptions of fluid and pore compressibility (with an elastic matrix) give rise to a diffusion equation for pore pressure:
+Fluids migrate vertically along a tabular, porous fault zone, as in Rice's model\cite{rice1992fault}, with the surrounding country rock assumed impermeable.
+Many studies have established that damage zone permeability is vastly higher than the surrounding country rock\cite{Evans1997,lockner2000permeability,faulkner2001can,Wibberley:02:HDO}.
+Conservation of fluid mass, Darcy's law, and linearized descriptions of fluid and pore compressibility (with an elastic matrix) give rise to a 1D diffusion equation for pore pressure: